-You will have control over your educational program.
+You will have control over your educational program, within the limits of the ACCME's accreditation rules.
 Your organization will identify your educational needs, then create, market, deliver, and document your educational activities.
 We will guide you through the process of ensuring that your activity meets all the criteria and standards that are required for accredited CME, and we will help you with the necessary documentation.
 You will be responsible for taking attendance, and for reporting attendance to MSV (including specific information about each learner that will allow us to give them full credit for their participation).
-You will also be responsible for having your learners complete an evaluation after the activity; we recommend that you make completion of the evaluation mandatory to receive CME credit.
-We will take responsibility for following up with your learners with an evaluation, assessing the learners' changes, compiling the data for you, and generating their credit certificates.
+You will also be responsible for having your learners complete an evaluation after the activity; the evaluation will need to assess changes in learners' competence or performance, and we can help you with sample questions.
+We recommend that you make completion of the evaluation mandatory to receive CME credit.
+After you send us the evaluation results and attendance information, we will take responsibility for compiling the data for you and generating learners' credit certificates.

-We look forward to speaking with you about it in greater detail, but here is more detailed information on the process of having your activities accredited through joint providership:
+We look forward to speaking with you about it in greater detail, but here is some information on the process of having your activities accredited through joint providership:

-INITIAL CALL AND APPLICATION: It is best if you contact MSV prior to doing much more than the very basic planning of your activity, so that we can help you ensure that you meet all the compliance criteria of the ACCME.
+1. INITIAL CALL AND APPLICATION: It is best if you contact MSV prior to doing much more than the very basic planning of your activity, so that we can help you ensure that you meet all the compliance criteria of the ACCME.
 Prior to having your activity approved, you'll be expected to complete an application and submit it to MSV.
 The application asks you to describe the educational needs you've identified, the format you've chosen for the activity, what physician attributes your activity is targeting, and how you will assess change in your learners.
 You will need to attest to the validity of the activity's content.

-You will be required to identify everyone who has influence over the content of the activity, including all planning committee members, speakers, moderators, panel members, skills trainers, etc. The completed application must be sent to MSV at least four (4) weeks before the activity date.
+You will be required to identify everyone who has influence over the content of the activity, including all planning committee members, speakers, moderators, panel discussants, skills trainers, etc. We'll be happy to help you with any parts of the application that don't seem straightforward.

+The completed application must be sent to MSV at least four (4) weeks before the activity date.

 NOTE: There is an incentive for submitting an application early, as you are prohibited from advertising your activity as being accredited for CME before it is approved.
 You can't advertise "CME pending" or "CME credit applied for" or "CME anticipated", or anything of the sort.
 Once your activity is approved, you will be able to (and should) include CME credit information in your marketing.

-- 2. REVIEW AND APPROVAL: Once we have your application, we will review it promptly, and we'll set up a Zoom call to go over it with you, if needed. - 3.
+- REVIEW AND APPROVAL: Once we have your application and financial relationship disclosures from planners and faculty (see below), we will review it promptly, and we'll set up a Zoom call to go over it with you, if needed.
+This process may take up to two weeks. - 3.
 DISCLOSURES: You will need to obtain disclosures from each of the people who you identify as being involved in the activity (the planners, faculty, etc.) in advance of their participation.
-MSV has a fillable pdf form that you can send to each person in control of content.
+MSV has a disclosure form you can use; it is a fillable pdf form that you can send to each person in control of content.
 The form asks them to list all their financial relationships with ineligible companies (defined below and formerly known as "commercial interests") for the last 24 months, and it asks them to attest to mitigating any potential conflicts of interest.